memgraph/docs/docs/reference-guide/replication.md

 When distributing data across several instances, Memgraph uses replication to provide the satisfying ratio of the following properties:

- 1. consistency - every node has the same view of data at a given point in time
+ 1. **consistency** - every node has the same view of data at a given point in time
- 2. availability - all clients can find a replica of the data, even in the case of a partial node failure
+ 2. **availability** - all clients can find a replica of the data, even in the case of a partial node failure
- 3. partition tolerance - the system continues to work as expected despite a partial network failure
+ 3. **partition tolerance** - the system continues to work as expected despite a partial network failure

-Replication consists of replicating the data from one storage (MAIN instance) to other storages (REPLICA instances).
+In the replication process the data is replicated from one storage (MAIN instance) to another (REPLICA instances).

 ## Data replication implementation basics